curv3d/curv/docs/shapes/Distance_Field_Operations.rst

 A blended union is a generalized union that smoothly joins nearby objects.
 The same code (which I call a "blending kernel") can also define a blended intersection and a blended difference, which smooth away new edges created by the intersection or difference.

 There are many blending kernels.
+In Curv, a blending kernel is a record value with 3 function fields named ``union``, ``intersection`` and ``difference``.

 Blending operations are sensitive to the structure of the distance fields of their arguments.